ajoshantony/DjangoDataViz/README.md

 - May use Eve to connect the python output and front end
 - Attempting to use live data instead of static .txt file

+### Week 16 (Final Week)
+- Finished Front End Setup
+- Added modules and data organization w/ inside convert.py organized data stored in organizedData.txt
+- Now I need to somehow input the organized data into the data variable inside templates/charts.html using eve which may work locally but not when it is published
+- I also need to add the corresponding label with each data point (the powerplant name) inside the label vairable labels in charts/views.py

 --------------------